ooddle

 ooddle includes a holiday season protocol that activates automatically in mid November and runs through the first week of January.
 The protocol adapts based on your travel calendar, your event load, and the data the system already has about your stress and sleep patterns.
 Notifications get gentler during the holiday window so the app does not become another source of pressure.

 Explorer is free and includes the holiday survival starter kit.
 Core at twenty nine dollars per month adds full personalization with daily adaptive plans during the holiday window.
+The system also flags when your sleep, mood, or stress patterns are diverging meaningfully from baseline, which is when intervention is most useful.
+Pass at seventy nine dollars per month adds advanced features and is coming soon.

 You can enjoy the holidays and arrive at January in good shape.
 The two are not in conflict.
 They just require a plan.
+Most people arrive at January regretting the season.
+With this protocol, you can arrive at January remembering it fondly and still feeling like yourself, which is the actual goal.

 Ready to try something different?